aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 $ bundle exec omnibus build chef -l internal
 ```

-[Omnibus](https://github.com/chef/omnibus) is a packaging solution which makes
+<a href="https://github.com/chef/omnibus" target="_blank">Omnibus</a> is a
-sure the packages and all its dependencies are installed in a way that are
+packaging solution that makes sure the packages and all its dependencies are
-easily managable and will not conflict with the existing packages installed on
+installed in a way that is easily manageable and will not conflict with the
-your system.
+existing packages installed on your system.

-Result of the above build is a package specific to your OS, in this case I'm
+The result of the above build is a package specific to your OS, in this case,
-building Chef for Debian, so there will be a `.deb` file which I will able to
+I'm building Chef for Debian, so there will be a `.deb` file that I will able
-install and uninstall using `dpkg`.
+to install and uninstall using `dpkg`.

 ```
 $ ls pkg/